jtablesaw/tablesaw/README.md

     FloatArrayList tops = summary.floatColumn("Median").top(5);                  // get "slowest"

 ```
-If you see something that can be improved, let us know.
+If you see something that can be improved, please let me know.